Horace Pippin: Early life

 and attended church at St. John's African Union Methodist Protestant Church.

-In 1898, Pippin responded to an art supply company's advertising contest and won his first set of crayons and a box of watercolors.
+As a child, Pippin responded to an art supply company's advertising contest and won his first set of crayons and a box of watercolors.
 He apparently liked to draw the racehorses and jockeys from Goshen's celebrated trotter (horse) racetrack.

-In 1902, he completed the eighth grade, and moved to New Jersey.
-He attended segregated schools until he was 15, when he went to work to support his ailing mother.
-Before he enlisted to serve in World War I, he worked in a coal yard in Goshen, as a hotel porter at the St. Elmo Hotel in Goshen, as a mover at a storage warehouse in Paterson, New Jersey, and as an iron moulder in Mahwah, New Jersey.
+He attended a segregated school, which he quit early to support his ailing mother.
+He worked in a coal yard in Goshen, as a hotel porter at the St. Elmo Hotel in Goshen, as a mover at a storage warehouse in Paterson, New Jersey, and as an iron moulder in Mahwah, New Jersey before enlisting in World War 1.

 World War I

 In World War I, Pippin served in K Company, the 3rd Battalion of the 369th infantry regiment, known for their bravery in battle as the famous Harlem Hellfighters.
-The predominantly Black unit faced a segregated US Army, especially before they were transferred to the command of the French Army.
+At least partly because of US racism, the all-Black unit was transferred to the command of the French Army.
 They were the longest serving U.S. regiment on the war's frontlines, holding their ground against enemy fire almost continuously from early April until the end of the war.
 The regiment as a whole was awarded the French Croix de Guerre.

 In September 1918, Pippin was shot by a German sniper, probably during the capture of Séchault, which was part of the Meuse-Argonne Offensive.
 As he later explained:

 "I have three wounds, two flesh wounds and one in the right shoulder and arm, splitting my shoulder blade in two places, and wrecking the socket of the right arm."

-Initially, the injury cost him the use of his arm and earned him a disability pension for life.
+The injury cost him the use of his arm and earned him a disability pension for life.
 While he eventually recovered much of his arm's function, he remained unable "to lift my right hand above my head without the aid of my left hand."
 (Presumably, mischaracterizations of that quote and a photo shoot from December 1940, illustrated above, are the sources of the erroneous, widespread idea that he had to move his right hand with his left to paint.)

 He was honorably discharged in 1919.
 He was retroactively awarded a Purple Heart for his combat injury in 1945.
 He said of his combat experience:

 I did not care what or where I went.
 I asked God to help me, and he did so.
 And that is the way I came through that terrible and Hellish place.
 For the whole entire battlefield was hell, so it was no place for any human being to be.

 After the war, Pippin created four memoirs—one illustrated—that describe his harrowing military service in detail.
 He returned to war subjects periodically throughout the 1930s and 1940s, and later said that WWI "brought out all the art in me".